Mykonos Style Interior - Design Inspiration and Ideas

 Decor & Accessories

-Minimalist but personal, decorative accents in Mykonos interiors craft a layered narrative.
-Hand-thrown ceramics, oversized glass vases, and artisanal pottery all shine in their simplicity.
-Blue-and-white patterned throws or pillows nod to classic Greek motifs without overwhelming the space.
-Natural found objects—sea stones, driftwood, or dried grasses—might be displayed as impromptu sculpture.
-Lighting, whether from lanterns, woven pendants, or candle sconces, is soft and ambient, echoing seaside moonlight.
-Small artworks often depict seaside scenes or abstracted marine life.
-Mirrors framed in distressed wood bounce sunlight around, while sheer drapes slow the heat but never block the view.
-Each chosen piece feels curated, not crowded, for a mood of effortlessness and warmth.
+Minimalist but personal, the decorative accents in Mykonos interiors tell the story.
+Hand-thrown ceramics, oversized glass vases and artisan pottery all shine in their simplicity.
+Blue-and-white patterned throws or pillows would also be a subtle nod to the classic Greek motifs.
+Natural found objects, such as sea stones, driftwood or dried grasses could be placed in the home as a kind of impromptu sculpture.
+Lighting, whether in the form of lanterns, woven pendants or candle sconces, is always soft and ambient like the moonlight by the seaside.
+What do small artworks usually depict?
+Mirrors framed in distressed wood reflect sunlight and sheer drapes soften incoming heat without blocking the view.
+Each piece looks carefully picked, not crowded, for a laid-back and cozy effect.

 -